varya/steroids/_posts/steroids_npm/2013-05-31-installing.markdown

 Alternatively, if you don't want to use NVM, you can install Node.js and npm package management from [nodejs.org][nodejs].
 This has several downsides, including having to use `sudo` with global npm installs and updates.
 Steroids officially supports only NVM-based Node.js installations on OS X and Linux

-## Installing the Steroids npm package
+## Installing the Steroids CLI package

-You'll want to use the `steroids` command globally, so you should install Steroids npm with the `-g` option:
+You'll want to use the `steroids` command globally, so you should install Steroids CLI with the `-g` option:

 <pre class="terminal">
 $ npm install steroids -g